Posted on 7 Comments

 euro-427533_1280

 With weddings getting bigger and more expensive everyday, it is not such a good idea to place the entire financial burden on the bride’s family.
 The couple can sponsor their wedding themselves, rely on funds from the groom’s side or even split the expenses.
-What matters is that you have the wedding you desire, not who pays for it.
+What matters is that you have the desired wedding, not who pays for it.
 Also remember that it is only right that the people footing the bill have a say in how the wedding ought to be.
 So, if you and your parents or in-laws disagree on the guest list or wedding menu, try to find a compromise that works for everyone.

 2.Your wedding dress should be white